-Study lines, phrases, micro-phrases, solos, anything you can get your hands and ears on.
+Study lines, phrases, micro-phrases, solos, anything you can get your hands on.

-Memorize as many of these patterns as you can and work your butt off to get them into your solos, both consistently and with confidence.
+Memorize as many patterns you can and work your butt off to get them into your solos.

-If you learn the language and integrate it into your playing you will start to sound like your favorite players.
+If you learn the language and integrate it into your playing, you start to sound like your favorite players.

-Which is a good thing early on in your studies.
+Which is a good thing early in your studies.

 But, at some point you need to find your own voice.

-And the best way to do that is move on from studying the language and really digging into your own musical ideas on the guitar.
+The best way to do this, is move on from studying the language and dig into your own musical ideas.

-Having a strong understanding of the jazz vocabulary allows you to establish a solid foundation to build upon when you’re ready to move on.
+Having a strong understanding of vocabulary establishes a foundation to build upon.

-Where the problem often lies is that players either learn the language and never discover their own voice, or they only practice being original with no foundation in the genre.
+Where the problem lies, is that you either learn the language and never discover your voice, or you only practice being original with no jazz foundation.

-So, as you begin your jazz guitar journey absorb as much jazz vocabulary as you can.
+As you begin your jazz guitar journey, absorb as much jazz vocabulary as you can.

-Then when you’re ready, move on and figure out what you want to add to the language in your playing.
+Then when ready, figure out what you want to add to the language in your playing.

 It’s the best of both worlds – being grounded and developing originality.

-From any angle you look, the guitar is a shape-oriented instrument.
+From any angle, the guitar is a shape-based instrument.

-Chord grids, scale boxes, arpeggios fingerings, almost anything you learn on the guitar can be memorized as a shape on the fretboard.
+Chord grids, scale boxes, arpeggios fingerings, almost anything can be memorized as a shape on the fretboard.

-This gives you a distinct advantage compared to other instruments that have to learn note names to play these same musical concepts.
+This gives you a distinct advantage over instruments that learn note names to play these same concepts.

 Or does it?

-While shapes make learning musical devices on the guitar much quicker than other instruments, they can also leave holes in your knowledge of the fretboard.
+While shapes make learning musical devices quicker than other instruments, they leave holes in your knowledge of the fretboard.

 Filling in the Fretboard Blanks